WajihaAhmed99/Accenture-North-America-Virtual-Intership-project-Data-Analytics-and-Data-Visualization/README.md

 ##### Rename Columns
 Column name : Type = Reaction type

-#### Content
+#### 3.Content
 ##### Check Data types
 Column Name     Data Type
 * content type = general
 * content Type = text(string)
 * category =   text(string)
 ##### Remove unwanted columns
-Column Name : User Id  ( we already have content Id column for user representation so we don't need it for analysis) Column Name : URL   (we don't need email id for users in analysis)
+* Column Name : User Id  ( we already have content Id column for user representation so we don't need it for analysis)
+* Column Name : URL   (we don't need email id for users in analysis)

 ## Data Modeling
 we combine these three datasets by using merge query in power query editor .